geniotechpr/pm-installation-doc/README.md

 ## Utility Shell Scripts
 Download the shell scripts below to start/check/stop all required ProcessMaker services in single commands.

 Link to start sh

 link to status

 link to stop

 **Note** for Mac users: https://www.addictivetips.com/mac-os/run-shell-sh-script-on-macos/

 Remember you created these in your Linux box.
 Clone this repo in there, and commit those here after testing them.
 Then link them here.

 ## Installation Steps
+Click on your operating system below to reveal the installation steps to follow.
 <details><summary>Windows (WSL2)</summary>
 <p>